department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 ---
 layout: page-breadcrumbs.html
-title: Evidence Needed for Your Disability Claim
+title: Evidence needed for your disability claim
-display_title: Evidence Needed
+display_title: Evidence needed
 description: Find out what evidence you'll need when you file a VA disability claim—and what your options are for gathering documents to support your claim.
 Evidence may include supporting documents like medical test results, doctor’s reports, and other records.
 plainlanguage: 11-9-16 certified in compliance with the Plain Writing Act
 template: detail-page